Atlantic City Expressway: History

-In 2007, it was announced that the Atlantic City Expressway from milepost 7.0–31.0 would be widened in the westbound direction to accommodate a third lane from north of the Garden State Parkway to Route 73.
-Interchange 17 (Route 50) would be reconstructed to form a full movement interchange (completed June 18, 2010), and the Egg Harbor Toll Plaza would receive Express E-ZPass lanes to allow traffic to maintain highway speed.
+In 2007, it was announced that the Atlantic City Expressway from milepost 7.0–31.0 would be widened in the westbound direction to accommodate a third lane from north of the Garden State Parkway to Route 73. exit 17 (Route 50) would be reconstructed to form a full movement interchange (completed June 18, 2010), and the Egg Harbor Toll Plaza would receive Express E-ZPass lanes to allow traffic to maintain highway speed.
 Construction on these three projects was financed by a $25 million bond.
 The first phase was completed in the middle of 2010 and the Express E-ZPass was completed in May 2011.
 The work under the widening project also included improvements to bridges, lighting, and guide signs.
-Also, intelligent transportation system (ITS) technology, such as traffic cameras and variable-message signs, were added to the Atlantic City Expressway to enhance safety and aid in monitoring traffic.
+Also, intelligent transportation system technology, such as traffic cameras and variable-message signs, were added to the Atlantic City Expressway to enhance safety and aid in monitoring traffic.
 The first phase widened the road from the Garden State Parkway to the Egg Harbor Toll Plaza.
 The second phase widened the road from the Egg Harbor Toll Plaza to milepost 24.5.
 The third phase widened the road west to Route 73.
 The ITS components were installed along these sections of the roadway through the course of each phase.
 The widening work was completed in May 2014 and the third lane opened in its entirety by Memorial Day 2014.
 The fourth phase added ITS technology to the parts of the road that are not being widened.

+The Atlantic City Visitor Welcome Center closed on May 1, 2019, due to a lack of visitors.

-On March 24, 2020, the SJTA suspended cash tolls along the Atlantic City Expressway due to the COVID-19 pandemic, with all tolls collected either electronically or by using coins in exact change lanes.
+On March 24, 2020, the South Jersey Transportation Authority suspended cash tolls along the Atlantic City Expressway due to the COVID-19 pandemic, with all tolls collected either electronically or by using coins in exact change lanes.
 Collection of cash tolls along the expressway resumed on May 19, 2020.
 On September 13, 2020, tolls at the Egg Harbor Toll Plaza increased from $3.00 to $4.25 and the $0.75 tolls at the Pleasantville Toll Plaza and several interchanges increased to $1.25.
 On January 1, 2022, tolls along the Atlantic City Expressway increased 3 percent, with the Egg Harbor Toll Plaza increasing to $4.40 and the Pleasantville Toll Plaza and several interchanges increasing to $1.30.
 Another toll hike occurred on January 1, 2023, which increased tolls to $4.55 at the Egg Harbor Toll Plaza and to $1.35 at the Pleasantville Toll Plaza and several interchanges.
+On January 1, 2024, tolls increased to $4.70 at the Egg Harbor Toll Plaza and to $1.40 at the Pleasantville Toll Plaza and several interchanges.